genestack/user-tutorials/source/guide/Introduction-to-NGS.rst

 to use Variant Explorer which can be used to sieve through thousands of variants and  allow users to focus on their most important findings.

-In summary, the basic steps of bioinformatics analysis are: data preparation, mapping, difference analysis, and result visualisation.

-On Genestack we have divided the available applications into four categories based on what they do:
-Preprocess, Analyse, Explore, and Manage.
-Apps in the preprocess section are used to prepare raw or mapped data for future computations (by improving their quality) or to uncover any poor quality data or contaminants.
-Apps in the Analyse section are computational apps used to perform actual data analysis.
-Apps in the Explore section are interactive, visual applications allowing you to view the results of your analyses, identify the most interesting findings and interpret your results.
-The manage section apps allow you to keep track of data, create a template for your pipeline and explore and edit the metadata of your files.

 .. _`Bao et al., 2010`: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4179624/&sa=D&ust=1480960531812000&usg=AFQjCNEanbRs0Pes_OFgveaUiLQ59pPQfQ
 .. _`The 1000 Genomes Project Consortium, 2010`: http://www.nature.com/nature/journal/v467/n7319/full/nature09534.html&sa=D&ust=1480960531815000&usg=AFQjCNFuLcgFRjG08dkh7vuZnnQPJPmbsQ